Present Perfect Continuous ESL Activities, Games and Worksheets

 ESL Present Perfect Continuous Game - Grammar and Speaking: Miming, Guessing, Forming Sentences - Group Work - Intermediate (B1) - 30 minutes

-In this free present perfect continuous game, students take it in turns to do a mime and other students guess what the person has been doing.
-A student from Team A comes to the front of the class.
-The student asks the class, “What have I been doing?”
-The student then has two minutes to mime a sentence on a card to their team.
-During these two minutes, the members of Team A can ask the student questions about what they have been doing to which the student can nod yes or no. If Team A guesses the sentence in the allotted time, they score two points.
-If they don’t guess the sentence or time runs out, it is Team B's turn to answer.
-If Team B guesses correctly, they score one point.
-A student from Team B then comes to the front of the class and the game continues in the same way.
+In this free present perfect continuous game, students mime what they have been doing for others to guess.
+A student from Team A comes to the front of the class and is given a card.
+The student then asks the class, “What have I been doing?”
+The student then has two minutes to mime the sentence on the card to their team.
+During these two minutes, the members of Team A can ask the student questions about what they have been doing to which the student can nod yes or no. If Team A guesses the sentence within two minutes, they score two points.
+If Team A doesn’t guess the sentence within the time frame, Team B has one chance to guess the answer for one point.
+A student from Team B then comes to the front of the class, and so on.
 The team with the most points at the end of the game wins.

 What have I been doing?
 Preview